raatmarien/pv-project/README.md

 Samuel: Initial implementation of wlp rules, conversion to z3, implement pointers, optionals in paper, contribute to abstract and approach in paper.

-Philipp: Create datastructures, implement pruning, implement pointers
+Philipp: define data types for ASTs and trees, implement renaming, implement pruning by feasibility, implement pointers, investigate Z3 segmentation fault

 Mark: Arrays verification, related works in paper, testing